Computer Science & Engineering 142

 Instructor: Stuart Reges

-Building Java Programs, 4th edition, Reges & Stepp, required.
-The second and third editions have substantially the same material as the new edition for the CSE142 material, but the new edition has new material that is relevant to the CSE143 class.
+Building Java Programs, 3nd edition, Reges & Stepp, required.
+The second edition has substantially the same material as the new edition for the CSE142 material, but the new edition has new material that is relevant to the CSE143 class.
 If you are buying a book, you are strongly advised to buy the new edition.

 This course provides an introduction to computer science using the Java programming language.
 CSE142 is primarily a programming course, but the focus is on the problem solving techniques common in computer science.
 No prior programming experience is assumed, although students should know the basics of using a computer (e.g., using a web browser and word processing program) and should be competent with math through Algebra I. Students with significant prior programming experience should consider skipping cse142 and taking cse143 (we allow students to do so without any special permission).

 In the lecture room students should keep talking to a minimum and are limited in their use of electronic equipment.
-Students who want to use cell phones or laptops will be required to sit in the last four rows of Kane 120 or the balcony section in Kane 130.
-If it is important to you to use your laptop during lecture, email Stuart to describe your situation and request an exception.
+Students who want to use cell phones or who want to use laptops for tasks other than following the lecture either in a Java IDE or an editor for taking notes will be required to sit in the balcony in Kane 130 and the back of the classroom in Guggenheim.
 TAs will periodically enforce this policy during lecture.

 Course Web Page